benderTheCrime/eslint-plugin-benderthecrime/README.md

     **NOTE: Currently, this rule prevents the use of ANY `forEach` method**

 * `no-for-in`:

     Disallows "for...in".

 * `no-for-of`:

     Disallows "for...of".

+* `no-generator-functions`:

+    Disallows generator functions.

+    Generator functions are not currently optimizable by the v8 engine because they potentially have indeterminate end conditions.
+It may not be a wise decision to use generator functions until they become optimizable.

 * `no-require`:

     Disallows the use of require to import modules.
 Instead this rule predicates the use of ES6 style imports.

 * `no-switch-statement`:

     Disallows switch statements.

 * `no-unnecessary-arrow-function`:

     Disallows the use of arrow functions without the use of "this" in the function body.

 * `no-while-loop`:

     Disallows all flavors of while loops.

 * `require-jsdoc-on-export`:

     Requires JSDoc docstrings only on exports.
 This rule allows an additional configuration option specifying on which code constructs JSDocs should be required:

     ```json
     {
         "rules": {